-A Forensic Mechanic is a highly trained and experienced automotive Technician or "Mechanic" who is tasked with determining the cause and origin of a failed vehicle component.
+A Forensic Mechanic is a highly trained and experienced Automotive Technician or "Mechanic" who is tasked with determining the cause and origin of a failed vehicle component.
 He must also be able to determine if and how this failure attributed to an accident, loss, injury or a fatality.
 After analysis, the Forensic Mechanic must explain his findings through either an oral or written report and be prepared to give testimony and defend his position in a deposition or trial.

 - Can an Automotive Mechanic be used as an expert?

 Yes.
 While many automotive mechanics in the field have sufficient experience to qualify as a court expert, very few have testimonial experience or experience generating a comprehensive report.
-And almost none have thirty years of accident reconstruction experience to compliment their opinions.
+And almost none have over thirty years of accident reconstruction experience to compliment their opinions.

 - Can a Mechanical Engineer be used as an expert?

 Yes.
-Sometimes engineers are used to determine cause of failure but their reports and testimony tend to be “scholastic” and overly technical and are almost never based on experience and training as a Mechanic or Accident Reconstructionist.
+Sometimes engineers are used to determine cause of a failure but their reports and testimony tend to be “scholastic” and overly technical and are almost never based on experience and training as a Mechanic or Accident Reconstructionist.